 You can start by taking a look at the different airlines that provide flights to Cuba and comparing their prices.
 Cubana de Aviación is one of the cheapest airlines that allows you to book flight tickets online.

 Before embarking on your trip to Cuba, be sure to pick the places you want to visit.
 Please, head to some travel forums like TripAdvisor and FlyerTalk to see what others recommend.
-Remember that accessing Internet from Cuba is costly and takes valuable time (check out our guide for connecting to the Cuban Internet).
+Remember that accessing the WiFi in Cuba can be costly and takes valuable time.

 Don’t go with USD